 In February, Adelphi's Chabad group hosted Sam Fried, an IDF soldier, in the Campbell Lounge.
-Photo provided by Rabbi Yankel Lipsker first step toward peace and coexistence."
+Photo provided by Rabbi Yankel Lipsker

 Rabbi Lipsker added, "The bottom line is that the university needs groups that bring unity, harmony and love, not groups that bring discord and hate.
 Chabad is committed to continuing to be a home for Jewish students and a source of Jewish pride and positive programming for our whole campus community."